Hawaiian Airlines Business Class Airbus A330 Review

 The seat configuration, in turn, is perfect for couples traveling together.
 There is, however, a divider screen between two adjoining seats that can be raised in case you are traveling on your own and seated next to a stranger.

-The shared arm rest between two seats hides the tray table and an adjustable, telescoping in-seat arm, which is used to fix the large screen tablet (distributed by the crew shortly after takeoff) and which can be adjusted to optimize viewing angle and comfort.
+The shared armrest between two seats hides the tray table, and an adjustable, telescoping in-seat arm is used to fix the large screen tablet (distributed by the crew shortly after takeoff), which can be adjusted to optimize viewing angle and comfort.

-The seat goes fully flat into a 76-inch (193 cm) flatbed at 180-degrees, which is a massive improvement over Hawaiian’s business class seats on the Boeing 767.
-The flat bed is quite comfortable, although a little on the hard side (and duvets are not provided on domestic flights).
+The Hawaiian business class seat goes fully flat into a 76-inch (193 cm) flatbed at 180 degrees, which is a massive improvement over Hawaiian’s business class seats on the Boeing 767.
+The flatbed is quite comfortable, although a little on the hard side (and duvets are not provided on domestic flights).

 The Business Class Ambiance